 I can vouch for what Andy said.
 I started working out with him in January 2017 and the first few weeks, I was sore.
 Week four, I came up with multiple excuses not to exercise.
 I simply didn’t feel like making the effort.
 I’m so grateful I stuck with it because I feel so much stronger and better.

-You can do nothing better for yourself than being active.
-Whatever you do, make sure you enjoy doing it and please, don’t ever give up before you’ve barely even started.
-If you want to know more about AW Strength & Conditioning in Westbrook Maine, check out their website.
-And, good luck!
+You can do nothing better for yourself than be active.
+Whatever you do, make sure you enjoy doing it and please, especially don’t ever give up before you’ve barely even started.